 Roles Required to Authenticate Access

-To install InsideView Refresh, you must have the Salesforce administrator role with CRUD permissions on the Accounts object in the CRM.
+To install InsideView Refresh, you must have the Salesforce administrator role with CRUD permissions on the Account, Contact and Lead objects in the CRM.

 Create a Backup of Your Salesforce Account and Contact Data

 Before installing InsideView Refresh, backup your Salesforce CRM account and contact records.

 - Log in to your Salesforce CRM.

 - In the Classic edition, go to Setup > Data Management > Data Export and click Export Now.

 Note: The Export Now option is only available if you not exported files manually in the past six weeks.